 Potable Water: There are no sources of potable water at the trailheads or anywhere along the trails.
 If you do any of the adventurous hikes listed here I recommend bringing at least 2 liters of water per person.
 Even if you are prepared to treat your own water, be aware that it may be difficult to access natural water sources if your route keeps you high on the ridges; and also, some of the streams are seasonal and may not be flowing in the drier times of the year.

-Alerts & Notices: Closures of trails and roads (e.g., Tunnel Ridge Road, Chimney Top Rock Road, and Rock Bridge Road) do occur in the Red River Gorge area due to wildfires or because of impassable roads during periods of extended rainfall.
+Alerts & Notices: Closures of trails and roads (e.g., Tunnel Ridge Road, Chimney Top Rock Road, and Rock Bridge Road) do occur for maintenance, wildfires, or because the roads become impassable during periods of extended rainfall.
 Several major trailheads are inaccessible by motorized vehicle when these roads are closed.
 Before heading out on your adventure I recommend checking the Daniel Boone National Forest Alerts & Notices page to see if any problems affect your plans.
 Notices may be posted specifically for Red River Gorge, but also look for information related to the Cumberland Ranger District as some alerts may get posted in a notice relating to the overall ranger district, such as campfire bans during extended dry periods.
 It is also worth checking the Daniel Boone National Forest Facebook page as they sometimes update information there faster than on the website.

 Trailhead Parking: On the weekends, particularly in the busy fall season, availability of trailhead parking is very limited, and parking along the developed roads in the gorge is limited to designated sites only.
 In the past there has been minimal enforcement of the rule prohibiting parking along the shoulders of roads; however this has changed!
 On a visit in the fall of 2019 I saw tickets on every car parked along the shoulder of Tunnel Ridge Road in the area of Gray’s Arch.
 A fellow hiker took a peek at one of those tickets and the cost with processing fee was $80!
 Enforcement has become necessary because it is nearly impossible to drive down some of these roads when cars are parked on both shoulders leaving just enough room for a single vehicle to pass through.
 My advice, if you plan to visit during busy times, is to arrive early, or if possible plan your visit during the week.
 If this is not possible, consider that there are sometimes other parking areas not too far down the road.
 A good example of this is the Pinch ’em Tight, Gray’s Arch, and Archaic trailheads which are all within a half-mile of one another.
 Also, there may often be alternative trails that get you into the same area, or just be flexible and hike in a different area wherever you can find parking.